U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 The recent declines in oil prices and associated increase in oil price volatility continue to contribute to a particularly uncertain forecasting environment, and several factors could cause oil prices to deviate significantly from current projections.
 Among these factors is the responsiveness of supply to lower prices.
 Despite OPEC's recent decision to leave its crude oil production target at 30 million bbl/d, key producers could decide to reduce output, tightening market balances.
 The level of unplanned production outages could also vary from forecast levels for a wide range of producers, including OPEC members Libya, Iraq, Nigeria, and Venezuela.
 The degree to which non-OPEC supply growth is affected by lower oil prices will also affect market balances and prices.

 Several OPEC and non-OPEC oil producers rely heavily on oil revenue to finance their national budgets.
 Some producers have already started adjusting their upcoming budgets to reflect the crude oil price decline.
 If crude oil prices fall further or are sustained at current levels, oil-dependent producing countries will face tough decisions.
-This could potentially lead to austerity programs and fuel subsidy cuts that could spark social unrest, leaving some countries vulnerable to supply disruptions if protestors target oil infrastructure.
+These decisions could potentially lead to austerity programs and fuel subsidy cuts that could spark social unrest, leaving some countries vulnerable to supply disruptions if protesters target oil infrastructure.
 Potential new supply disruptions are a real possibility in a lower-than-expected price climate and present a major uncertainty in the world oil supply forecast.